kylejvh/MaterialChat/README.md

 ## Features

-- Real-time messaging: many users can chat together via instant messaging.
+- Real-time messaging: many users can chat together simultaneously via instant messaging.

 - Unique usernames: Pick your username and it's unique to you for the duration of your session.